 The human pursuit of creating understanding out of the unknown takes place on many levels.
 Existentially, for example, humankind, across all cultures and continents, has always concerned itself with the origins of our species and the meaning of life.

 One of the oldest creation myths that we know is called The Eridu Genesis, created by the Sumerians.
 Sumer was an ancient civilization in the region between the Euphrates and the Tigris.
-The surviving portion of the tablet on which their creation myth was written, tells the story about how the gods An, Enlil, Enki, and Ninhursanga created their people.
+The surviving portion of the tablet on which their creation myth was written, tells the story of how the gods An, Enlil, Enki, and Ninhursanga created their people.
 It also tells about a flood that the gods sent to destroy mankind, and how the god Enki warned the Sumerian king Ziusudra to build a large boat.
 We see many similarities between these stories across different cultures and an overall trend to use symbols and archetypes to make sense out of mystery and ease the wound of ‘not knowing’.

 Mystery manifests itself in many ways.
 Take, for example, the riddles of the past and future.
 Even though what’s happened in the past cannot be changed, we’ll always be guessing what happened exactly.
 First of all, it’s because our experience of past events is limited.
 We’ve only observed it through our own senses.
 Sure, we can complement our own stories with the experiences of other people, but their experiences are limited as well, and won’t recreate the past as it truly was.
 Moreover, people’s memories tend to be distorted, subjective, and erode when time passes.
 So, at the end of the day, the past, at least how we perceive it in the present, is flawed.
 It’s a collection of memories and recordings that might be extensive but are always subject to the mystery of what we didn’t catch on to.